-The School of Engineering and Applied Science (SEAS) at The George Washington University was organized on October 1, 1884, as the Corcoran Scientific School of Columbian University, the school, and was situated in the University Building at 15th and H Streets, N.W.
-The School was named for William W. Corcoran, Trustee and President of the Corporation (as the Board of Trustees was referred to at the time) from 1869-88.
+The School of Engineering and Applied Science (SEAS) at The George Washington University was organized on October 1, 1884, as the Corcoran Scientific School of Columbian University, located in the University Building at 15th and H Streets, N.W.
+The School was named for William W. Corcoran, Trustee and President of the Corporation (as the Board of Trustees was called at the time) from 1869-1888.
 Day and evening courses in science and technology were offered, which led to the degrees of Bachelor of Science, Civil Engineer, Mechanical Engineer, and Mining Engineer.
 Although the school lacked the national distinction that was to come, it was among the first to accept women for degree candidacy in engineering.

 In 1903 a single Department of Arts and Sciences was authorized to offer graduate engineering degrees.
-Administrative changes led to the creation of the Washington College of Engineering in 1905, as one of the several semi-independent undergraduate colleges of the University.
+Administrative changes led to the 1905 creation of the Washington College of Engineering as one of the several semi-independent undergraduate colleges of the University.

-In 1909, the name of the College was changed to the College of Engineering and Mechanic Arts, and the curricula were revised to give a through understanding of the theory underlying engineering practice.
-Emphasis was placed on the development of a knowledge of scientific principles upon which the student could build and by which he or she might solve new problems as they were met in practice.
+In 1909, the name of the College was changed to the College of Engineering and Mechanic Arts, and its curricula were revised to give a through understanding of the theory underlying engineering practice.
+Courses emphasized the development of a knowledge of scientific principles upon which students could build and by which they might solve new problems encountered in practice.

 The name of the School was changed in 1914 to the College of Engineering, and later to the School of Engineering.
 Architecture was dropped from the curriculum and degrees were limited to the field of engineering.
-However, the primary emphasis upon principles rather than technology, which had characterized the School since 1903, was continued and remains to this day as one of the important distinguishing features of the School.
+However, the primary emphasis upon principles rather than technology that had characterized the School since 1903 was continued, and it remains one of the important distinguishing features of the School to this day.

 In 1962, the name of the School became the School of Engineering and Applied Science.
 Through its five departments - Civil and Environmental Engineering; Computer Science; Electrical and Computer Engineering; Engineering Management and Systems Engineering; and Mechanical and Aerospace Engineering - the School of Engineering and Applied Science offers undergraduate study leading to the degrees of Bachelor of Science (with majors in biomedical engineering, civil engineering, computer engineering, computer science, electrical engineering, mechanical engineering, and systems engineering), and Bachelor of Arts (with majors in applied science and technology and in computer science).
 Five-year bachelor’s/master’s degree programs are available for selected majors.